KEisenhart/Course3/README.md

 ###Briefly, What does the script do?
 First, the script makes the variable names in the features.txt file more readable (tidy) before being applied to the data.
-It then processes first test then training signal measurements by:
+It then processes first test, then training, signal measurements by:

     a. renaming integer activities to English words.
     b. establishing meaningful column names for activities and test participants